WilliamRen/awesome-stars/README.md

 ## Shell

+* [ansible-examples](https://github.com/ansible/ansible-examples) - A few starter examples of ansible playbooks, to show features and how they work together.
+See http://galaxy.ansible.com for example roles from the Ansible community for deploying many popular applications.
+* [pi-gen](https://github.com/RPi-Distro/pi-gen) - Tool used to create the raspberrypi.org Raspbian images
+* [raspi-config](https://github.com/RPi-Distro/raspi-config) - Configuration tool for the Raspberry Pi
+* [rpi-update](https://github.com/Hexxeh/rpi-update) - An easier way to update the firmware of your Raspberry Pi
 * [hadoop-lzo](https://github.com/twitter/hadoop-lzo) - Refactored version of code.google.com/hadoop-gpl-compression for hadoop 0.20
 * [freeradius-client](https://github.com/FreeRADIUS/freeradius-client) - A BSD licenced RADIUS client library
 * [FFmpeg-iOS-build-script](https://github.com/kewlbear/FFmpeg-iOS-build-script) - Shell scripts to build FFmpeg for iOS and tvOS